Empathetech-LLC/expense-report/README.md

 # Contributing

-If you think it's cool that we publish our financial data, why not be a part of it?!
+If you think it's cool that we publish our financial data, why not be a part of it?

 Many thanks for any and all support!